 Through the Mend our Way appeal the South Downs National Park Trust aims to raise £120,000 for critical improvements on the South Downs Way.
 More than half-a-million walkers, cyclists and riders enjoy the 160km trail every year.
 The South Downs National Park Trust is asking people who’ve enjoyed the trail to give something back.
 Through this campaign we will restore the most critical areas, safeguarding the South Downs Way for the future.

-Working with the South Downs Society we are creating a series of stile-free routes, so people with limited mobility can still enjoy their National Park.
+Working with the South Downs Society we are creating a series of stile-free routes so that people with limited mobility can still enjoy their National Park.

 Improve our grassland, heathland and woodland